How much alcohol is too much?

 Some alcoholic drinks contain more alcohol than others.
 As with all matters nutritional, you need to consider the portion size.
 For example, some cocktails may contain an alcohol “dose” equivalent to three standard drinks.

 Source: National Institute on Alcohol Abuse and Alcoholism

 ©2014 Harvard University Harvard Health Publications does not endorse any products or medical procedures.
-For advice about your medical care, consult your doctor.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+For advice about your medical care, consult your doctor.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio